Full-Duplex Multiuser MISO Under Coarse Quantization: Per-Antenna SQNR Analysis and Beamforming Design: Proposed FD Joint Beamforming Algorithm

 where \eqref{eq:constraint} is a transmit power constraint at the AP.
-We assume that the UL and DL channel state information (CSI) are perfectly known at the AP.
-It is important to find the precoding and combining solutions that effectively incorporate the quantization noise, SI, and CCI for maximizing the sum SE.
-Unfortunately, solving the optimization problem \eqref{eq:objective} is significantly challenging due to the presence of the CCI, residual SI, and quantization error.
-In particular, the residual SI and quantization error are coupled with the precoder and combiner, making the problem more difficult to solve.
-To resolve these challenges, we divide the problem into two sub-problems each of which corresponds to the precoder optimization or the combiner optimization.
+Perfect channel state information (CSI) for both UL and DL is assumed to be available at the AP.
+We note that solving the optimization problem \eqref{eq:objective} is particularly challenging because the residual SI, CCI, and quantization errors are tightly intertwined with the precoder and combiner, significantly complicating the optimization process.
+To address these challenges, we first propose an advanced precoder optimization method.